HEALTH AND WELLNESS

 2. Listen with Empathy: Maintain an open mind while they share their thoughts and feelings.
 Listen actively in a non-judgemental and empathic way, allowing them to express their thoughts and feelings.

-3. Offer Practical Suggestions: If you can hear in their dialogue that they may be in danger of harming themselves, ask the question directly, “Are you having thoughts of suicide?”.
+be in danger of harming themselves, ask the question directly, “Are you having thoughts of suicide?”.
 This direct question can provide an opportunity for an honest conversation.
 If you believe they are in immediate danger, its critical that you involve others who can help, such as family, friends or call a mental health crisis hotline.

 4. Stay Connected and Check-In: Schedule a follow-up call in a few weeks and consider reaching out sooner if you feel it’s the right thing to do.
 You could say something along the lines of, "I've been thinking about you and wanted to catch up since our last talk."
 Ask if they've discovered new ways to manage their situation.
 Remember, your ongoing care and connection can truly make a difference.